 This is the platform of choice for established designers.
 You can browse through their portfolios and get to know their personal style.
 If there’s anything that particularly interests you, then you can get in touch with the designer and ask them if they’d be willing to work with you.

-Designers who are for hire will have the “Hire me” button on their profile, like this one:
+Designers who are for hire will have a “Hire me” button on their profile, like this one:

-4. Find a freelancer online through freelance sites
+4. Find a freelance designer through freelance sites

-This differs from the typical freelance sites in the sense that there’s less of a “freelancer” site than it is a site for anyone to offer their skills for $5.
+This is less of a “freelancer” site than it is a site for anyone who wants to offer their skills for $5.
 This is an entry-level space, and the basics are offered with an option to upgrade your purchase.

-This might be better for simpler designs that you simply need a hand a executing.
+This might be better for simpler designs that you need a hand executing.

 There are a bunch of great designs out there that aren’t being sold.
 If you’ve spotted a design online that you think would be great on a t-shirt or a poster, why not reach out to that designer?
 Offer to put it up on your store, and share the revenue.